ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-5. What are the advantages of using Naive Bayes?
+Q. What are the advantages of using Naive Bayes?

 <details><summary><b>Answer</b></summary>